 Missouri State Tax Payment Plan

-Missouri is considered one of the friendlier states in terms of providing payment options for taxpayers who are struggling to stay current while wishing to avoid harsh penalties.
+Missouri is considered one of the friendlier states when it comes to providing payment options for struggling taxpayers who want to avoid harsh penalties.
 Taxpayers can generally apply, set up an account, and make payments fully online.
 However, it’s very important to comply with all requirements fully when applying for a Missouri state tax payment plan to ensure that you don’t face rejection or default.

 Can You Make Payments on Missouri State Taxes?

-Yes, you can do this through a Missouri Department of Revenue payment plan if you’re having tax problems.
-The Missouri Department of Revenue accepts online payments in the form of a credit card or E-Check (electronic bank draft).
-However, you can only begin making payments once you have been accepted into the Missouri state income tax payment plan via your own installment agreement (AI).
+Yes.
+You can make payments through a Missouri Department of Revenue payment plan if you’re having tax problems.
+The Missouri Department of Revenue accepts online payments in the form of a credit card or eCheck (electronic bank draft).
+However, you can only begin making payments once you have been accepted into the Missouri state income tax payment plan via your own installment agreement (IA).

 Can You Pay Missouri State Taxes in Installments?